cdktf/cdktf-provider-googlebeta/docs/googleParallelstoreInstance.typescript.md

 Immutable.

-Contains the id of the allocated IP address range associated with the private service access connection for example, "test-default" associated with IP range 10.0.0.0/29.
+Contains the id of the allocated IP address range associated with the private service access connection for example, \"test-default\" associated with IP range 10.0.0.0/29.
 If no range id is provided all ranges will be considered.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.1.0/docs/resources/google_parallelstore_instance#reserved_ip_range GoogleParallelstoreInstance#reserved_ip_range}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.2.0/docs/resources/google_parallelstore_instance#reserved_ip_range GoogleParallelstoreInstance#reserved_ip_range}

 ---